tomdu3/depre-buddy/PROJECT_PLAN.md

 ## **Project Overview**

 **Goal:** To build a robust, multi-agent system that provides structured, empathetic mental health triage (based on the PHQ-9 framework) and delivers grounded, real-time resources.
+The entire workflow simulates the **Sequential Agent** pattern and **Agent-to-Agent (A2A)** communication.
+**Constraint:** The entire system must be developed and run locally, avoiding all cloud deployment services (e.g., Cloud Run, Vertex AI) and relying only on standard Python libraries (FastAPI, Requests) and the public Gemini API endpoint.
 **Technology Stack:**

-* **Backend:** Python, FastAPI, Gemini API (for LLM and Tools), In-Memory State Management.
+* **Backend:** Python, FastAPI, Gemini API (for LLM and Tools), In-Memory State Management (session\_store).
-* **Frontend:** HTML, JavaScript (Vanilla JS), Tailwind CSS.
+* **Frontend:** HTML, JavaScript (Vanilla JS), Tailwind CSS (for aesthetics and mobile-first design).
-* **Agent Concepts:** Sequential Agents, A2A Protocol, Built-in Tools (Google Search), Sessions & Memory.
+* **Agent Concepts:** Sequential Agents (Day 1b), A2A Protocol (Day 5a), Built-in Tools (Google Search Grounding, Day 2a/2b), Sessions & Memory (Day 3a).

 ## **High-Level Architecture**

-The application follows a standard client-server model, with the core logic residing in the FastAPI backend, structured as a sequential multi-agent pipeline.
-The key components are the client, the API gateway, and the three specialized agent handlers that communicate sequentially.
+The application uses a sequential, pipeline-style flow, where the current state\["step"\] determines which specialized agent handler is active.
+Control is explicitly passed via function calls, simulating the A2A handoff.

 ## **Stage 1: Foundation & Backend Setup (FastAPI Core)**